 A second way to allow automated tools to authenticate is to use automatically-provisioned credentials, which are credentials the system can generate automatically, without any need for you to manually create machine users or copy/paste credentials.
 This requires that the system you’re authenticating from (e.g. a CI server) and the system you’re authenticating to (e.g., AWS) have an integration between them that supports automatically-provisioned credentials.

-You’ve actually seen one form of automatically-provisioned credentials already earlier in this blog post series: IAM roles.
+You’ve seen one form of automatically-provisioned credentials already earlier in this blog post series: IAM roles.
 Some of the resources you’ve deployed in AWS, such as the EKS cluster in Part 3, used IAM roles to authenticate and make API calls within your AWS account (e.g., to deploy EC2 instances as EKS worker nodes).
-You didn’t have to manually manage credentials to make this work: instead, under the hood, AWS automatically provisioned credentials that the EKS cluster could use.
+You didn’t have to manually manage credentials to make this work.
+Instead, AWS automatically provisioned credentials that the EKS cluster could use.

 With IAM roles, the thing you’re authenticating from and the thing you’re authenticating to are both AWS, but there are also systems that support automatically-provisioned credentials across different companies and services.
 One of the most common is Open ID Connect (OIDC), which is an open protocol for authentication.
 Not all services support OIDC, but in the cases where it is supported, it’s usually a more secure choice than machine user credentials, as OIDC gives you not only automatically-provisioned credentials (so no manual copy/paste), but also short-lived credentials that expire after a configurable period of time (e.g., one hour).